msilanus/QtMqttSimpleDHT11/README.md

 # QtMqttSimpleDHT11
-Access MQTT messages from TTN broker.
+Access MQTT messages from TTN broker with Qt.
 The device is a DHT11 on THE THINHS UNO board.

 You must install QtMqtt module in Qt (>5.10) to run this project.